Datatamer/tamr-client/docs/user-guide/secure-credentials.md

 # Secure Credentials
-This section discusses ways to pass credentials securely to `:class:~tamr_unify_client.auth.UsernamePasswordAuth`.
+This section discusses ways to pass credentials securely to `UsernamePasswordAuth`.
 Specifically, you **should not** hardcode your password(s) in your source code.
 Instead, you should use environment variables or secure files to store your credentials and simple Python code to read your credentials.

 ## Environment variables
 You can use `os.environ` to read in your credentials from environment variables: